 Can a Jewish woman be a surrogate for a non-Jewish couple?
 Thank you.

-If a Jewish woman is the surrogate, the child might be considered Jewish.
-It would not be permissible to bear a Jewish child to be raised by non-Jews.
-Therefore, we could not recommend that a Jewish woman carry a non-Jew's child.
+A child carried by a Jewish surrogate might be considered Jewish, and it would not be permissible to bear a Jewish child to be raised by non-Jews.
+Therefore, we could not recommend that a Jewish woman serve as a surrogate for a non-Jewish couple.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 The Nishmat Women's Health and Halacha Site is a public service of Nishmat, The Jeanie Schottenstein Center for Advanced Torah Study for Women.
 This project and others like it are made possible by contributions from people like you.
 If you have benefited from the service, and wish to enable us to help others, click here to donate.